Contractor's Pollution Liability Insurance

 Catastrophic coverage: This covers you if there is a sudden, pollution-inducing event such as a fire or explosion.

 Non-catastrophic coverage: This covers you if pollution occurs over a long period of time and affects neighboring businesses or residents.

-Property transfer: This protects property owners if they purchase a parcel of land or a building that was contaminated or otherwise polluted by a previous owner.
-If you have this insurance coverage, your insurer will cover necessary clean-up costs.
+Property transfer: This protects property owners if they purchase a parcel of land or a contaminated or otherwise polluted building by a previous owner.
+If you have this insurance coverage, your insurer will cover the necessary clean-up costs.

 Errors and omissions: This coverage is specifically designed for clean-up companies and environmental consultants.
 It covers them for liability if they should wrongly declare a property free of pollutants or if the work they do causes further contamination.

 What Is Contractors Pollution Liability Insurance?

 Contractors work on other people’s property.
-If work that they do now uses materials that are later found to be hazardous, the contractors are liable for damages and clean-up.
-Many contractors went bankrupt in the 1970’s when they were forced to clean up asbestos-filled insulation from buildings they had worked on.
-Contractors pollution liability insurance is designed to protect contractors from these unmanageable losses.
+If work that they do now uses materials that are later hazardous, the contractors are liable for damages and clean-up.
+Many contractors went bankrupt in the 1970s when they were forced to clean up asbestos-filled insulation from buildings they had worked on.
+Contractors' pollution liability insurance is designed to protect contractors from these unmanageable losses.

-Contractors pollution liability insurance provides contractors with coverage against claims of bodily harm or injuries and provides coverage for any related court costs and legal fees.
+Contractors pollution liability insurance provides contractors with coverage against bodily harm claims or injuries and provides coverage for any related court costs and legal fees.

 Is Pollution Insurance Coverage Expensive?

-The cost for a pollution liability insurance policy will differ significantly from one business to the next.
-A business that uses a lot of hazardous chemicals will have higher premiums than one that uses only a few.
+The cost of a pollution liability insurance policy will differ significantly from one business to the next.
+A business that uses many hazardous chemicals will have higher premiums than one that uses only a few.
 Some factors that influence costs include:

 – The type of business being insured